 Bluetooth is one of the most popular wireless protocols, and it has been available in smartphones, computers, and other devices for over a decade.
 Most of us are familiar with Bluetooth and how Bluetooth can allow us to connect a headset and make calls using our cellphones.
-The explosive growth in Bluetooth devices led the Bluetooth SIG and other companies to the realization that Bluetooth consumed too much power and took too long to connect in some applications.
+The explosive growth in Bluetooth devices and new use cases led the Bluetooth SIG and other companies to the realization that Bluetooth consumed too much power and took too long to connect in some applications.
 For example, a key chain finder using Bluetooth would not run very long and that it could take significant time for it to connect, frustrating users.

 Apple’s support for BLE in their devices, starting with iPhone 4s, opened the way to a massive number of small, battery operated devices.